Skip to main content

 • building CRM records from a conversation

-Instead of restarting the context each time, the thread keeps the conversation organized.
+Instead of restarting the context each time, the chat thread keeps the conversation organized.

 Push to Talk (PTT)